dennislee22/dennislee22.github.io/docs/cml/dask.md

     </tr>
 </table>

-- Perform the same computation and this time, the kernel crashes because of insufficient memory.
+- Perform the same computation but the the kernel crashes due to insufficient memory (more than 16G is needed for such chunk size).

 ![](../../assets/images/cml/dask2.png)